jalberse/viper_scraper/README.md

 `--photos_as_limit` : If present, Limit refers to the number of images to scrape                        rather than number of tweets

 The Twitter scraper filters realtime tweets using the [Twitter API](https://developer.twitter.com/en/docs.html).
-Text, metadata, and references to donwloaded images are stored in data.csv under the specified directory.
+Text, metadata, and references to downloaded images are stored in data.csv under the specified directory.

 #### YOLO integration with Twitter